jokelbaf/Sanya-Nya/Readme.md

 **Important:** If you are going to host this bot by yourself, I highly recommend to use **your** lavalink server hosted by **you** or on a **hosting**.
 I'm too lazy to look for ways of doing it but you should definitely come up with something.

 # Additional info
-- Remember that bots that play music from YouTube violate discord rules and will never be verified by discord, and may even be banned.
+- Remember that bots that play music from YouTube violate discord rules and will never be verified by Discord, and may even be banned.

-- This bot is just a fun project, it contains the code from one of my other bot's old modules, which was abandoned due to an update to the discord rules.
+- This bot is just a fun project, it contains the code from one of my other bot's old modules, which was abandoned due to an update to the Discord rules.

 - If you found a bug you can create an issue and if I have time I will look through it.
 Pull requests are also welcome.